Connect with us

 Earlier this year, Amanda Bell and her family planned a visit to Nanih Waiya.

-Located in southern Winston County between the Crystal Ridge and Bogue Chitto Choctaw communities, the Nanih Waiya mound is “the heartbeat of the Mississippi Band of Choctaw Indians,” said Bell, who is and Choctaw archivist of the Chahta Immi Cultural Center in Philadelphia.
+Located in southern Winston County between the Crystal Ridge and Bogue Chitto Choctaw communities, the Nanih Waiya mound is “the heartbeat of the Mississippi Band of Choctaw Indians,” said Bell, who is manager and Choctaw archivist of the Chahta Immi Cultural Center in Philadelphia.

 The trip to the mound was meant to be a moment for reflection and family, but it quickly devolved into a horrific and saddening day instead.